How New York magazine is growing commerce revenue - Digiday

 That strategy will also help them build a broad base of posts, which will make it easier to personalize the site down the road.

 A search-driven commerce strategy can be effective, but it’s hard to extend to social media platforms.
-That’s a major reason The Strategist doesn’t yet have a standalone presence on Facebook, Pinterest or Instagram; a lack of photography resources is another.
+That’s a major reason The Strategist doesn’t yet have a standalone presence on Pinterest or Instagram (though it is on Facebook); a lack of photography resources is another.
 “A straight-up shot of a toothbrush or nail clippers is not something that’s going to get a lot of traction,” Cho said.

 Cho said she plans to bring The Strategist to social platforms down the road, while stressing that it won’t chase likes at the expense of purchases.
 “I’d be ecstatic if we got hundreds of thousands of followers on our Instagram account,” Cho said, “but if it doesn’t convert to revenue, it doesn’t matter.”